Are Maine Coon Cats Naughty?

 A Maine Coon kitten will scratch, cry, and chew the furniture.
 But this is part of them growing up, they are exploring their new world, and you need to have a little patience with them.

-Here is our Maine Coon guide to the causes of cat naughtiness and bad cat behavior:
+Here are the key causes of cat naughtiness and bad cat behavior:

 1. Loneliness